3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

 #### Public directory

-No content exists in the public directory
+No content exists in the public directory.

 #### Views, user views, and layout